influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/monitor-enterprise/monitor-with-cloud.md

        password = "$INFLUX_PASSWORD"
      ```

-     If you're using unique URLs or have security set up for your `/metrics` endpoint, configure those options here and save the updated configuration.
+     If you're using unique URLs or have authentication set up for your `/metrics` endpoint, configure those options here and save the updated configuration.

       For more information about customizing Telegraf, see [Configure Telegraf](/{{< latest "telegraf" >}}/administration/configuration/#global-tags).
 4. Click **Save Changes**.